leggedrobotics/grand_tour_box/README.md

 ###### Record data for calibration
 - There are different calibration modes:
 - Start the box
-- ssh into jetson (ssh jetson), kill the tmux session `tk`, then run l-jetson-calibration -> the drivers now wtart to publish uncompressed images at 1hz and full pointclouds
+- ssh into jetson (ssh jetson), kill the tmux session `tk`, then run l-jetson-calibration -> the drivers now start to publish uncompressed images at 1hz and full pointclouds
 - run `l-opc` on opc (visualization won't work, because throtteled topics are selected)
 - start recording with `start-recording-calibration` -> this records the topics to calibrate (right now the uncompressed front facing alphasense and the pointlcouds of the lidars)
 - stop recording with `stop-recording`